Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 </details>

 ## Testing
-### Running on a VCK190
+### Running on a board
   1. Prerequisite: Build was executed with `export TARGET := hw`
   2. Copy over the `[project-root]/package_linux_hw/sd_card/*` to an SD-card (**Note**: Only when `export LINUX_PRE_BUILDS := false`), or put the `[project-root]/package_linux_hw/sd_card.img` on an SD-card.
-  3. Put the SD-card in the VCK190 Versal SD-card slot (VCK190 top SD-card slot closest to the bracket).
+  3. Put the SD-card in the board's Versal SD-card slot (board's top SD-card slot closest to the bracket).
-  4. Connect the included USB-cable between the VCK190 (Middle bottom of the bracket) and a computer:
+  4. Connect the included USB-cable between the board (Middle bottom of the bracket) and a computer:
      - Usually you will see 3 serial ports in your device manager:
        - One for the ZU04 system controller device.
        - Two for Versal; however only one of the Versal serial ports are in use.
-       - To see the serial ports, the VCK190 does not need to be powered-ON, the physical USB connection should be enough!
+       - To see the serial ports, the board does not need to be powered-ON, the physical USB connection should be enough!
      - Connect to the serial port(s) by using a terminal emulator like Putty (Windows) with the following settings:
        - 115200 baud
        - 8 data bits